Lower Back Conditions

 - Degenerative disc disease

-Pain usually spreads across the lower back and may feel like a muscle strain.
+- Pain that usually spreads across the lower back and may feel like a muscle strain.

 Degenerative Disc/Joint Disease

-Degenerative disc disease isn’t really a disease, but a term used to describe the process of changes in your spinal discs as you age.
+Degenerative disc disease isn’t really a disease but is rather a term used to describe the process of changes in your spinal discs as you age.
 The lumbar disc is a unique and well-designed structure that is strong enough to resist terrific forces, yet it is still very mobile, allowing us to flex, bend, and twist.